-The only explanation for the supposed effect that I am aware of is the suggestion that transmission of the virus is facilitated by the high concentrations of Langerhans cells located on the human foreskin.
+The only explanation yet proposed for the curious finding is the suggestion that transmission of the virus is facilitated by the high concentrations of Langerhans cells located on the human foreskin.
 On this view, the removal of the foreskin, and hence of these cells, reduces the risk of transmission of the virus during sexual activity.

 However, as researchers Gary Dowsett and Murray Couch, two researchers at La Trobe University, Melbourne, observe in an academic paper discussing the evidence for the effect: